South Dakota Court Records

 What constitutes a Petty Offence in South Dakota?

-A petty offense in South Dakota is a non-criminal violation of ordinances, city code, or prohibited acts in the state or municipality.
+A petty offense in South Dakota is a non-criminal violation of the state or municipality's ordinances, city code, or prohibited acts.
 By nature, petty offenses are the least severe types of offenses compared to misdemeanors and felonies.
-As such, penalties imposed on those convicted of these violations are less serious and do not include imprisonment.
+As such, penalties imposed on those convicted of these violations are less severe and do not include imprisonment.

-Rather, penalties are mainly in the form of fines, forfeiture, or other sanctions provided by public regulatory bodies like traffic tickets or points.
-There are no provisions for the presumptive range of fines but the judgment amount is from $25 to $100.
-Moreover, the total amount (fines and surcharges) must not exceed $68.50 for violations of a statute and $62.50 for violations of an administrative rule or ordinance.
+Instead, penalties are mainly in fines, forfeitures, or other sanctions provided by public regulatory bodies like traffic tickets or points.
+There are no provisions for the presumptive range of penalties, but the judgment amount is from $25 to $100.
+Moreover, the total amount (fines and surcharges) should not exceed $68.50 for statute violations and $62.50 for administrative rule or ordinance violations.

 If the individual does not choose to pay the penalties, the judge may decide the following sentences: